JuhaniUri/commands-cheatsheet/Oracle/deploy-script-design-examples/README.md

-## Some examples how desing your scripts
+## Some examples how design your scripts

 ### SQLplus and master script